 ECIC is subject to regulation by the California Department of Insurance (California DOI).
 Additionally, the California Insurance Holding Company System Regulatory Act limits the ability of ECIC to pay dividends to its parent.
 California law provides that, absent prior approval of the California Insurance Commissioner, dividends may only be declared from earned surplus.
 For purpose of this statute, earned surplus excludes amounts derived from net appreciation in the value of assets not yet realized, or derived from an exchange of assets, unless the assets received are currently realizable in cash.
 In addition, California law provides that the appropriate insurance regulatory authorities in the state of California must approve (or, within a 30-day notice period, not disapprove) any dividend that, together with all other such dividends paid during the preceding 12 months, exceeds the greater of: (a) 10% of the paying company's statutory surplus as regards to policyholders at the preceding December 31; or (b) 100% of net income for the preceding year.
-During the years ended December 31, 2022, 2021, and 2020, ECIC was in compliance with these requirements.
+During the years ended December 31, 2023, 2022, and 2021, ECIC was in compliance with these requirements.

-On January 14, 2022, ECIC received regulatory approval from the California DOI to pay an extraordinary distribution, in the amount of \$120.0 million, to its parent company, EGI.
-This distribution was approved by ECIC's Board of Directors on November 12, 2021 and it was paid to EGI on February 15, 2022.
-As a result of this distribution, ECIC cannot pay dividends through February 15, 2023, without regulatory approval and can pay \$21.0 million thereafter, without prior regulatory approval.
+During 2023, ECIC paid an ordinary dividend in the amount of \$21.0 million to its parent company, EGI.
+As a result of that payment, ECIC cannot pay any dividends until March 15, 2024 and can pay \$23.3 million thereafter without prior regulatory approval.

 Under New York law, without regulatory approval, CIC may pay dividends if they do not exceed the lesser of 10% of surplus or 100% of net investment income for the previous year increased by the excess, if any, of net investment income over dividends declared or distributed during the period commencing 36 months prior to the declaration or distribution of the current dividend and ending 12 months prior thereto.
 The New York state law also provides that any distribution may only be paid out of earned surplus.
-During 2022, CIC paid an ordinary dividend in the amount of \$2.7 million to its parent company, CSI.
-As a result of that payment, CIC cannot pay any dividends through September 9, 2023, and can pay \$4.0 million of dividends thereafter, without regulatory approval.
+During 2023, CIC paid an ordinary dividend in the amount of \$4.0 million to its parent company, CSI.
+As a result of that payment, CIC cannot pay any dividends through September 20, 2024, and can pay \$5.7 million of dividends thereafter, without regulatory approval.

 Additionally, EICN, ECIC, EPIC, EAC, and CIC are required to comply with RBC requirements.
 RBC is a method of measuring the amount of capital appropriate for an insurance company to support its overall business operations in light of its size and risk profile.
 NAIC RBC standards are used by regulators to determine appropriate regulatory actions relating to insurers that show signs of weak or deteriorating conditions.
-As of December 31, 2022, 2021, and 2020, EICN, ECIC, EPIC, EAC, and CIC each had total adjusted capital above all regulatory action levels.
+As of December 31, 2023, 2022, and 2021, EICN, ECIC, EPIC, EAC, and CIC each had total adjusted capital above all regulatory action levels.

-16. Accumulated Other Comprehensive (Loss) Income
+16. Accumulated Other Comprehensive Loss

-Accumulated other comprehensive (loss) income is comprised of unrealized gains on investments classified as available-forsale, net of deferred tax expense.
-The following table summarizes the components of Accumulated other comprehensive (loss) income:
+Accumulated other comprehensive loss is comprised of unrealized gains on investments classified as available-for-sale, net of deferred tax expense.
+The following table summarizes the components of Accumulated other comprehensive loss:

-Ye Years Ended December 3 2022 2021 (in millions) Net unrealized (losses) gains on investments, before taxes \$ (175.8) \$ 76.7 Deferred tax benefit (expense) on net unrealized gains and losses 36.9 (16.1) Total accumulated other comprehensive (loss) income \$ (138.9) \$ 60.6
+Years Ended December 31 2023 2022 (in mil lions) Net unrealized losses on investments, before taxes \$ (108.9) \$ (175.8) Deferred tax benefit on net unrealized losses 22.9 36.9 Total accumulated other comprehensive loss \$ (86.0) \$ (138.9)